-Fall-back plain text is "alt text"-like description text that you can associate with original content if you are concerned that the receiving client app might not be able to handle the original content.
-If the receiving client app is unable to handle the original content, it displays the fall-back plain text instead.
+Fallback plain text is "alt text"-like description text that you can associate with a custom content type if you are concerned that a receiving app might not be able to handle the content.
+If the receiving app is unable to handle the custom content, it displays the fallback plain text instead.

 To learn how to use custom content types when developing a client app, see Use content types.